15 Best Things To Do in Pamplona

 The month of July goes to Pamplona.
 People from all around the world travel to the city during the month of July just to be a part of the most famous event of running bulls.
 It is a part of July’s San Fermin festival.
 It is both blessings and injustice that this city is famous by its status as the world’s bull running nexus.
 There is a lot, lot more to it.
 Museums, culture, soldiers, weather and what not.
-Let’s check out all these one at a time…
+Before you plan your trip, have a look at these top tourist attractions in Pamplona.

 1. Plaza del Castillo